aspnet2-grupp5/EventServiceProvider/EventApi/README.md

 # Event Management gRPC System

 This project implements a gRPC-based Event Management System in C#/.NET.
-It provides a backend service with proto definitions for managing Events, Categories, Locations, and Statuses.
+It provides a backend service with `.proto` definitions for managing Events, Categories, Locations, and Statuses.

 ## 🧩 Project Structure